 How to write a nut graf, or nut graph

-- Explain the lead and its connection to the rest of the story
+- It provides a transition from the lead and explains the lead and its connection to the rest of the story.

 - Reveal your destination, or the essential theme of the story